joydeepd900/PDF-Toolkit/README.md

 https://github.com/joydeepd900/PDF-Toolkit/releases/tag/v1.0

 ## How to Use
+On starting the application, you will be displayed the Menu.

 Refer to the Manual with Screenshots attached in this repository. https://github.com/joydeepd900/PDF-Toolkit/tree/main/PDF%20Toolkit%20Manual

-Files (pdfs) will be save in the same folder selected for application.
+Note: Files (pdfs) will be save in the same folder selected for application.

 ## To Run the Source Code
 1. Install pypdf library.
 Run 'pip install pypdf' in Command Prompt